RANHAOHR/academic-kickstart/content/project/homology-guided-belief-space-planning/index.md

 slides: ""
 ---

 In this work, an efficient homology guided belief space planning method for obstacle-cluttered environments is presented.
 The proposed planner follows a two-step approach.
-First, a h-signature guided rapidly-exploring random tree (HRRT) algorithm is proposed to provide nominal trajecto- ries in different homology classes by constructing homology aware sub-trees in a parallel manner.
+First, a h-signature guided rapidly-exploring random tree (HRRT) algorithm is proposed to provide nominal trajectories in different homology classes by constructing homology aware sub-trees in a parallel manner.
 The HRRT planner is extended to a h-signature guided RRT* algorithm, where an inter-homology-class rewire procedure is proposed, increasing the probability of discovering homology classes in narrow space/passages.
-The iLQG-based belief space planning algo- rithm is then employed to find locally optimal trajectories minimizing uncertainties in each homology class
+The iLQG-based belief space planning algorithm is then employed to find locally optimal trajectories minimizing uncertainties in each homology class.